Broccoli Nutrition Facts and Health Benefits

 Of course, broccoli’s vitamin and mineral content are only excellent because of the health benefits they impart.
 Here are just a few of the main health boosts broccoli can help you experience.

-Lower Cholesterol
+Support Cholesterol

-Broccoli is one of the best vegetables you can eat regularly if you want to lower your cholesterol.
+Broccoli is one of the best vegetables you can eat regularly if you want to support your cholesterol.
 Your body’s cholesterol is necessary so you can digest fat and other compounds, but if your cholesterol levels are too high, it could lead to side effects.

 Broccoli contains many substances that can bind with bile acids already forming in your gut.
 This may prevent your body from producing too much cholesterol.
-Lower cholesterol will, in turn, help to lower the risk for heart disease and certain types of cancer.

-Reduced Bodily Inflammation
+Reduced Bodily Discomfort

 Lots of Antioxidants